 Aerodynamic performance of the vehicle fitted with reference tyres shall respect the following condition:

-The f2 value of the vehicle with reference tyres shall be lower than or equal to 1.2 times the f2 value of the vehicles with candidate tyres.
+The f2 value of the vehicle with reference tyres shall be less than or equal to 1.2 times the f2 value of the vehicles with candidate tyres.

 The provision defined in this paragraph does not apply when the f2 value of the vehicles is not available to the testing facility.